hogmoff/siyuan-plugin-ocr-api/README.md

 - **Original Files**: Uploaded source files are not stored in SiYuan.
 They are only sent to the API for the duration of the conversion.
 - **Extracted Images**: Images extracted from documents are saved in SiYuan's `assets` folder to be displayed in the converted document.
+- **API Privacy**: Please observe the privacy policies of the respective API providers.
+These are not the responsibility of the plugin author.

 ## Development